mkejeiri/Domain-Driven-Design/EventStorming.md

 **Discovering** the real **implementation** of an existing **policy** is an **investigation game**: people will not tell you the real **story** at **first** attempt.
 To get through this, **speak loudly** and use *whenever* ... *then* with a **combination** of **Always/Immediate** in a sentence.

-**Example**
+**Example of room booking**

-*Whenever we receive a room hold request, and always if the customer provided their full name and phone number, and there's room availability for the selected dates, immediately we just do it.*
+*Whenever we receive a room hold request, and always if the customer provided their full name and phone number, and there's room availability for the selected dates, immediately we book a room.*

+**Not true**, *we book immediately a room if the customer is VIP*!.

 Now, it looks like there are two **competing policies**, so let's **make** them **visible!**

 ![pic](images/splitpolicyopenhotspots.jpg)
-The resulting model, after we split the **policy** in two, and took care of the **open hotspots**.
+The resulting **model**, after we split the **policy** in two, and took care of all **open hotspots**.

 #### Challenging value

-In process modeling we are also challenging the **business narrative** (why we are doing this or that?), in way to find **inconsitencies** before even **writing software**.
+In **process modeling** we are also challenging the **business narrative** (why we are doing this or that?), in way to find **inconsitencies** before even **writing software**.

 Every step of the flow can **create** or **destroy** **value** for a given user, by:
-- discovering **multiple currencies**, e.g. personal satisfaction, reputation, happiness, anxiety,...
+- discovering **multiple currencies**, e.g. personal satisfaction, reputation, happiness, anxiety, customer happiness/retention, employee motivation/engagement
-- discovering **new opportunities**
+- discovering **new opportunities**, e.g market acquisition & growth, new revenue, cross selling, long term relationships
 - discovering **inconsistencies**

 There is a need to streamline not only mechnical consitencies but also address people values in order to perform at organizational level.